 Who you are can’t digitally be defined.

 Let that sink in.
-Don’t allow the lack of choices or dates cause you to make wrong choices by re-creating who you are online.
+Don’t allow the lack of choices or dates that cause you to make wrong choices by re-creating who you are online.
 Be authentic.
 Here is an excerpt from my old dating profile that was highly responded to:

 I have tried online dating a few times over the years.
 One thing I have found that holds true is that it is nearly impossible to judge the character of a person online; the core of who they are!

-To prove my worthiness I could include pictures which show my well-traveled sophistication, my comedic abilities, or my blatant stupidity.
-I could write a romantic one-liner telling you how deep I feel, a comedic master piece leaving you laughing and surprised for days, or write the two most stupid words ever uttered by a man “you’re hot”.
+To prove my worthiness I could include pictures that show my well-traveled sophistication, my comedic abilities, or my blatant stupidity.
+I could write a romantic one-liner telling you how deep I feel, a comedic masterpiece leaving you laughing and surprised for days, or write the two most stupid words ever uttered by a man “you’re hot”.
 I could give you details of how much success I’ve seen or maybe tell you of all the failures.
 Yet somehow I feel it’s all lost.
-After all, you’re here because you’re bored, or maybe in need an ego boost, or don’t have the time or network of people to find something meaningful.
+After all, you’re here because you’re bored, or maybe in need of an ego boost, or don’t have the time or network of people to find something meaningful.

 The average person online gives 10 seconds or less of their attention to what they click on.
 After all, sexy or stupid, well written or grammatically challenged it’s virtually impossible to find out who you are unless you allow yourself to be known.

-Conclusion to 9 Online Dating Success Tips for Single Christians
+The conclusion to 9 Online Dating Success Tips for Single Christians

 You have a responsibility to keep a balanced approach and keep your imagination in check, and you have an opportunity to ask great questions and uncover the real person in front of you.
 Ultimately you are more than just finding anyone or settling for less than God’s best for you.
 What that looks like has to be defined well before you step out on a first date.